resource/angular-starterkit/README.md

 ## Installation

 1. Clone repo.
-2. Copy it's contents to a new local directory.
+2. Copy it's contents to a new local directory or update repo origin.
 3. Commit to new repo.
 2. Run `npm install` within the root of the local repo.
 3. Run one of the gulp tasks depending on the need.